guicaro/zealblog/_posts/2020-04-15-what-is-yoga-really.md

 4. Bhakti Yoga: Devotion to the universal consciousness or the divine reality, Bhakti is dedication to whatever is meaningful to you.
 Through chants, prayers, and japa (repetition of mantras), the emotional energy transforms into pure love for divinity and releases the mind from the shackles of suffering and illusion.

 As you might have gathered, there is something for everyone in the holistic life science of yoga uniting the inner self with the cosmos.
 Those who are on the path are fortunate not only because of its obvious benefits like flexibility, calmness, pain relief and mindfulness, but also the life-transforming gift to get closer to the true nature of the self and everything around us.
 As the mystic Sadhguru says, ‘I’m neither the mind, nor the body.’
 I am much more than that, an eternal soul, an energy untouched by time and space.
-The realization that we are all part of the same universal life force and are only eight steps away from enlightenment should be reason enough why you should give yoga a try.
-At the end, all that matters is the self, and it’s best appreciated without rose-colored glasses.
-When we start seeing things just the way they are, we become joyful.
+The realization that we are all part of the same universal life force and capable of enlightenment should be reason enough why you should give yoga a try.
+At the end, all that matters is the Self, and it’s best appreciated without rose-colored glasses.
+When we liberate our true nature from the material and start seeing things just the way they are, we become joyful.
 Also, think twice when you hear, see or use the word ‘yogi’!

 <a name="references"></a>
-Love and light from a zealous sadhaka (practitioner), Zeal
+Love and light from a zealous sadhaka (practitioner),
+Zeal

 [1] <https://www.statista.com/statistics/605335/us-yoga-industry-revenue>